$N$-player game formulation of the majority-vote model of opinion dynamics: The stochastic -player game of opinion formation

 Next, a model individual $i_2 \neq i_1$ is randomly selected along with her play group, which may include focal individual $i_1$ or other members of $i_1$'s play group.
 The payoff $f_{i_2}$ of the model individual $i_2$ is obtained using the same procedure described above.
 If $f_{i_2} > f_{i_1}$, then the focal individual $i_1$ switches to the opinion of the model individual $i_2$ with probability

 where $\Delta f_{\max}$ is the maximum possible payoff difference that guarantees that this ratio is less than or equal to 1.
 If $f_{i_2} \leq f_{i_1}$, then the focal individual $i_1$ keeps her opinion.
 In our game, we have $\Delta f_{\max} = w-l$, and the focal individual $i_1$ is certain to change her opinion whenever her payoff is less than the payoff of the model individual $i_2$.
 At this point we can already see why the actual values of $w$ and $l$ are not important in this game: all choices of $w$ and $l$ such that $w > l$ are equivalent, since the switching probability (\ref{prob0}) is either $0$ or $1$.
 Thus, in the simulations we set $w=1$ and $l=0$ without loss of generality.
 This completes the time step $\delta t$ of the stochastic dynamics, and so the time is updated to $t = t + \delta t$.
 As usual in such an asynchronous update scheme, we choose the time increment to be $\delta t = 1/M$, so that during the increment from $t$ to $t+1$ exactly $M$, though not necessarily different, individuals are selected as focal individuals.
 Our implementation of the stochastic $N$-player game is standard in the evolutionary game literature (see, e.g., \cite{Zheng_2007}).
-The particular choice of the switching probability given in Eq. (\ref{prob0}) is necessary to produce the replicator equation in the limit $M \to \infty$ \cite{Traulsen_2005}.
+We refer to \cite{Fontanari_2024} for an elementary derivation of the correspondence between the imitation dynamics and the replicator equation for the switching probability given in Eq. (\ref{prob0}), where only more successful individuals can be imitated.